 view / download report (.pdf size 3Mb)

-Parking meters in Marlow: there is an online petition against this intention to put parking meters on town centre parking bays that are currently free to park on for a short stay.
-This petition closes on 14th November 2017 - https://democracy. buckscc.gov.uk/ mgEPetitionDisplay.aspx?
-ID=4302
+Parking Meters in Marlow: There has been an intention to put parking meters on town centre parking bays that are currently free to park on for a short stay.

 Appeal for Info and Photos -

 As part of our current project to record and preserve war memorials in the Marlow area, we are looking for records and photos relating to the war memorial inside Bisham Church.

 The memorial was maliciously damaged sometime in the 1980s and the heads were broken off the statues of Saints Michael and George.

 We are particularly interested in obtaining photos of the memorial prior to the damage.

 If you can help please contact Geoff Wood on 01628 475475 or tmsheritage@ marlowsociety.org.uk